 The plastics are taken to a plastics re-processor for washing, cleaning, and re-manufacturing for reuse into more plastic packaging, or other plastic products.

 Yes – PP is recyclable.
 The UK does not yet have a standard in place to allow it to be recycled for food products.
 However it does go back into industrial use (for example Paint Containers and also Car Parts).

 There is a lack of funding for this and it is very costly.
-Charpak are working with stakeholders to ensure we have a system to deal with ALL black plastics and this could potentially be in place by the end of 2018
+Charpak are working with stakeholders to ensure we have a system to deal with ALL black plastics and following feasibility trials solutions could be in place by end 2019.

 Most bags and films are recyclable.
 They can be re-manufactured into bags for life for example.
 Charpak do not manufacture bags and films.

 If the film is the same material as the packaging, yes they can be recycled together.
 The industry is working hard to ensure this is the case.
 Sometimes it will not be possible but the more new films can be developed the better it will become.
 To guarantee recycling of stiff plastic in household waste, the recommendation is always to separate the film from the stiff plastic and check your local recycling.